Association measures for two-way contingency tables based on multi-categorical proportional reduction in error: Numerical experiments

+Table \ref{result} summarizes the analysis of Table \ref{data} using $\lambda^{(t)}_{Y\vert X}$ and $\lambda^{K(t)}_{Y\vert X}$ for $t=1,2$ and $3$.
+This table includes the estimated values, standard errors, and $95\%$ confidence intervals for each measure.
+The first point of interest is the results for $t=1$.
+For Goodman–Kruskal's lambda $\lambda_{Y\vert X}$ ($= \lambda^{(1)}_{Y\vert X}$), the limitation of the measure is evident, as its estimated value is $0$, indicating no association even though Pearson's chi-squared test rejected the null hypothesis of independence and suggested that an association exists in Table \ref{data}.
+That is, although the data exhibit an association structure, $\lambda_{Y\vert X}$ fails to capture it at all in this case.
+Similarly, the alternative Goodman–Kruskal's lambda $\lambda^K_{Y\vert X}$ ($= \lambda^{K(1)}_{Y\vert X}$) yields an estimated value of only $0.0005$, with a $95\%$ confidence interval of $(-0.0143, 0.0154)$.
+Since this interval includes $0$, the result is not consistent with the rejection of independence based on Pearson's chi-squared test.
+These results indicate that, when $t=1$, the existing PRE-based measures do not adequately reflect the association structure in Table \ref{data}.

+Next, we turn our attention to the results for $t=2$ and $t=3$.
+For $\lambda^{(2)}_{Y\vert X}$ and $\lambda^{(3)}_{Y\vert X}$, the estimated values are $0.0598$ and $0.1140$, respectively.
+These values suggest that, after excluding the influence of the most dominant categories in the column variable, information on parental SES improves the prediction of children's MHS by $5.98\%$ and $11.40\%$, respectively, compared to when such information is absent.
+Moreover, the corresponding confidence intervals, $(0.0080, 0.1120)$ and $(0.0280, 0.2000)$, do not include $0$, supporting the presence of a meaningful association under these settings.
+Likewise, $\lambda^{K(2)}_{Y\vert X}$ and $\lambda^{K(3)}_{Y\vert X}$ take values of $0.0610$ and $0.1175$, respectively, with confidence intervals $(0.0100, 0.1120)$ and $(0.0315, 0.2035)$.
+These results are broadly similar to those of $\lambda^{(t)}_{Y\vert X}$ and likewise indicate a non-negligible association between parental SES and children's MHS after taking into account the influence of the concentrated frequencies in the ``Mild'' category.

-Based on these results and conclusions, it is demonstrated that our measures possess practical utility in applied contexts.
+Based on these results, it is demonstrated that our proposed measures possess practical utility in applied contexts.
+In particular, unlike the existing PRE-based measures at $t=1$, the proposed measures for $t=2$ and $3$ are able to capture the association structure in the data in a way that is consistent with the rejection of independence.
 We believe that both $\lambda^{(t)}_{Y\vert X}$ and $\lambda^{K(t)}_{Y\vert X}$ should be employed in analyses to enable a more comprehensive and multifaceted evaluation of the data.